Never Too Old For Love

 “Just trying to make sure I don’t miss anything!”
 Chelsea smiles and thinks to herself that maybe he could be the one.

 “So, are you married?” he is to the point.
 The guy catches her by surprise.
 None of Chelsea previous encounters with men can mirror this.
-Chelsea is used to the usual barrage of men desperately trying to hang on to their quickly fading youth with snappy dialog and false promises.
+Chelsea is used to the usual barrage of older men desperately trying to hang on to their quickly fading youth with snappy dialog and false promises.
 This explained why her love life is pretty ... well nonexistent.
 Working in her studio office gives her great pleasure, but there is no substitute for a good relationship.

 “Hello?” he repeats bringing her back to the present.